This grilled mahi mahi recipe is served with a balsamic tomato mixture for an easy dinner that is healthy and delicious.

 What is mahi-mahi?

-Mahi-mahi is a white fish found in tropical waters across the globe.
-It is also known as dolphin fish or dorado,
+Mahi-mahi is a white flaky fish found in tropical waters across the globe.
+This lean fish is also known as dolphin fish or dorado.

 What does grilled mahi-mahi taste like?